 I’ve made this quick video tutorial to make it easier to see the process, but if you are more of a step-by-step photo kind of person, scroll down a bit and keep reading!

-Then when using Freezer paper it’s important to remember that the waxed side should always be facing up.
-For this reason is super important to also remember to flip (mirror) the design before cutting.
+When using Freezer paper it’s important to remember that the waxed side should always be facing up.
+For this reason, is super important to also remember to flip (mirror) the design before cutting.
 For this, you just need to select the whole design and go to Object > Mirror > Flip Horizontally.

 Now you can send to cut.
 I used Copy Paper setting, BUT I set the blade to 1 since freezer paper is really light.

-Once cut, carefully remove from mat the inner parts of the design, leaving only the inner parts that actually belongs to your design.
+Once cut, carefully remove from the mat the inner parts of the design, leaving only the inner parts that actually belong to your design.
 Like in this case, would be the inner part of the letter “O”.

 Take one piece of your fabric, iron it well and mark the center.
 Place carefully your freezer paper stencil wax side facing down onto the fabric as centered as you can.